alexwlchan/alexwlchan.net/src/_posts/2016/2016-05-01-os-x-hates-textmate.md

   picture
   filename="textmate-error.png"
   width="480"
-  alt="A screenshot of a TextMate window showing a dialog "The document 'hello.txt' could not be saved.
-Please check Console output for reason.""
+  alt="A screenshot of a TextMate window showing a dialog 'The document 'hello.txt' could not be saved.
+Please check Console output for reason.'"
 %}

 Two days ago, TextMate on my laptop decided it didn't fancy saving files any more.